-Collection: USFWS will collect Comal Springs dryopid beetles primarily through wooden lures and hand picking from submerged wood found in the Comal Spring system.
+Collection: USFWS will conduct 10 dedicated collections for Comal Springs dryopid beetles, often coinciding with Peck's cave amphipod or Comal Springs salamander collections.
+Opportunistic collections will occur if dryopid beetles are present during Comal Springs riffle beetle lure checks.
+Drypoid beetles will be collected primarily through wooden lures and hand picking from submerged wood found in the Comal Spring system.
 If staff find dryopid beetles on poly-cotton lures used for Comal Springs riffle beetles, these will be retained (Table 5).
 We will potentially conduct two trapping events with bottle traps in Panther Canyon Well during the year as access to the well and staff time allows.
 Staff will check these traps weekly for a month.